-On the 7th of December, 1630, in the well practiced terseness that was their style, the members of "The Court of Assistans holden at Charleston (Charlestown) ---ordered that "Trimountaine shalbe called Boston, Mattapan, Dorchester; & the Towne upon the Charles Ryver, Watertown."
-Thus the followers of Winthrop changed the name which described the hills that dominated that place of river, inlets, streams, islands, and peninsula to that of the place from whence many of them had come - Boston in Lincolnshire, England.
+On the 7th of December, 1630, in the well practiced terseness that was their style, the members of "The Court of Assistans holden at Charleston (Charlestown) ---ordered that "Trimountaine shalbe called Boston, Mattapan, Dorchester; & the Towne upon the Charles Ryver, Watertown."1 Thus the followers of Winthrop changed the name which described the hills that dominated that place of river, inlets, streams, islands, and peninsula to that of the place from whence many of them had come - Boston in Lincolnshire, England.

 It was not the first time the name had been changed.
 Its Indian inhabitants called it Shawmut, the place of living springs.
 Blackstone's excellent spring lay quite close to where he lived on the slope of Beacon Hill near Louisburg Square.
 (Ultimately, Mr. Blackstone was invited to join the Church, but demurred, saying: "I came from England because I did not like the Lord Bishops, but I can't join you because I would not be under the Lord-Brethern," and abandoned his home, and the Puritans were convinced, his soul, fleeing to the wilds of Rhode Island).

-As the Town of Boston began its slow growth, people settled further from the spring and carrying water became a burden.
-In 1650, several inhabitants of North Street approached William Tynge, already one of the richest merchants of the Town, and asked if he would supply them water from the spring behind his house.
-On June 1st, 1652 the Great and General Court incorporated Boston's first water works - "for the dayly use of fresh water for their several families, and especially the eminent danger if any scathfier should happen amoungst them (which God forbid)."
-The water rents were to be paid to Mr. Tynge - twelve pence a year - and the Corporation was to meet annually on the first of July - "if not the Lord's day, or if it be, then on the second" to elect two wardens to serve for a year and no more.
+2 asked_if_he_would=supply=them=water=from=the_spring=behindhis house.
+On_June---t.,=1652_the=Great-and_General ourt-incorporated Boston!s-first-water=works==?"for the dayly use of fresh water for their several families, and especially the eminent danger if any scathfier should happen amoungst them (which God forbid)."
+The water rents were to be paid cto=Mr;-Tynge==-twelve=pence=a cyear?- and the Corporation was to meet annually on the first of July - "if not the Lord's day, or if it be, then on the second"1 to=elect=two=wardens=to=serve=for=a=year=and=no=more.
 The wardens were to see to the works, had authority to seize property of those who did not pay for the water and to prevent anyone who was not a member of the Corporation from taking water by first warning them and then if they persisted, taking from them the vessel in which they had intended to carry away water.